dilayercelik/Intro-to-Philo/README.md

 > think about the **vision** that might have inspired an argument that we’re criticizing or evaluating.

+### 6. Is There A Right Way Of Thinking About Things?

+Our definition of philosophy: working out the 'best' way of thinking about things.

+**But** is there a right way of thinking about things?
+And *if there is*, how do we know that we can get at the right way just by thinking?

 # --------------------- TEACHING STAFF ---------------------

 ### Dr. Dave Ward